-Abuse of alcohol, drugs, and gambling can be dangerous and costly to the person involved, as well as his or her family, and the workplace.
+Misuse of alcohol, drugs, and gambling can be dangerous and costly to the person involved, as well as his or her family, and the workplace.
 Some of the substances that are considered addictive are alcohol, cocaine, heroin, hallucinogens, marijuana, tranquilizers, and some prescription drugs.
-Substance use becomes abuse when it is habitual and interferes with a person’s functioning at work or in relationships.
+Substance use becomes misuse when it is habitual and interferes with a person’s functioning at work or in relationships.

 If you (or someone close to you at home or at work) are worried about the effects of alcohol or drugs, ask yourself:

 - Have you ever tried to cut down your use of alcohol/drugs?